sswam/allemande/doc/terms.md

 - Be respectful to others

 Content rules:
-- SFW rooms: Keep it family-friendly, no adult content
+- SFW rooms: Keep it at most MA15+, no adult content
 - NSFW rooms: Adults only, no illegal content

 Your rights: